Rian Treanor Signs to Planet Mu for Album Debut, ‘ATAXIA’

 'ATAXIA' lands March 15.

 The full-length follows singles for The Death Of Rave and Warp’s Arcola imprint.
-Its title means "the loss of full control of bodily movements" and relates to Treanor's music which is “intended to make people’s bodies move in unpredictable ways.”
-He adds “the angles in the letters, the phonetics seem to mirror the geometry and idiosyncratic patterns in the music.”
-Treanor explains that components of the tracks were made by generating a series of irregular events and re-structuring them or by destabilising a pattern that is constant.
+Its title means “the loss of full control of bodily movements” and relates to Treanor’s music which is “intended to make people’s bodies move in unpredictable ways.”
+He adds, “the angles in the letters, the phonetics seem to mirror the geometry and idiosyncratic patterns in the music.”
+Components of the tracks were made by generating a series of irregular events and re-structuring them or by destabilising a pattern that is constant.

 ATAXIA lands March 15, with “ATAXIA_D1” streaming below.